cloudcyborg/environment-api/README.md

 The name needs to store the *sandbox name*, and the isSandbox should return *true*.
 Make the changes in the script accordingly, and run it in the sandbox's developer console.

-## Configuring this while creating or refreshing a sandbox
+### Configuring this while creating or refreshing a sandbox

+This package includes a class called **SandboxPostRefreshConfig** which implements the **SandboxPostCopy** interface.

+During sandbox creation/refresh, salesforce asks you if you want to execute any class after the operation.
+Enter this class name at this time.

+[Image]

+The code will automatically set up the data for you.
+You'll need to make sure this is documented as a step in your Sandbox refresh steps.

+> NOTE: If you already have a post sandbox refresh class, then copy this code into that class.